-If we can teach the world to go back to cooking from scratch at home like our parents and grandparents did, just think how self-reliant our country would be.
+If we can teach the world to go back to cooking from scratch at home as our parents and grandparents did, just think how self-reliant our country would be.

 Frugal Kitchen and Pantry Items You Need

 Do you love the smell of something cooking in the kitchen?
 I love it when I start a slow cooker with food in the morning because, for one thing, dinner is planned and will be ready in plenty of time.

-If you can have even a small portion of these items in your pantry or kitchen, you can cook so many meals day after day.
+If you can have even a small inventory of these items in your pantry or kitchen, you can cook so many meals day after day.
 The more we stay out of the supermarket or grocery stores the more money we save.
 I truly believe that having these items in your kitchen & pantry is a good thing for so many reasons.

-Store what you use and eat what you store is the motto many of us try to follow every day as we add to our storage inventory, and then use what we have.
-I am excited to teach you what I know about the different items you need in your pantry.
+Store what you use and eat what you store is the motto many of us try to follow every day as we add to our food storage inventory, and then use what we have.
+I’m excited to teach you what I know about the different items you need in your kitchen and pantry.

 Items to Store

-I have been cooking for a long time, I’ve been married 52 years, and I’ve been able to show my children and my grandchildren how to cook.
+I’ve been cooking for a long time, I’ve been married for 53 years, and I’ve been able to show my children and my grandchildren how to cook.
 I’m leaving this list as a legacy.
 Anyone can refer to this list and realize the best items for their pantry and kitchen.
 The best part is that all of these items are budget-friendly.

-- Yeast: please store in the refrigerator for monthly use and your excess yeast in the freezer in airtight containers.
-My favorite: SAF YEAST.
-It is so important that your yeast, and most all your ingredients, are fresh to get the bes results from your cooking and baking efforts.
+- Yeast: please store in the refrigerator for monthly use, and your excess yeast in the freezer in airtight containers.
+My favorite: is SAF YEAST.
+It is so important that your yeast, and most all your ingredients, are fresh to get the best results from your cooking and baking efforts.